MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 ### Integration with the monitoring hub

 Once the data is ready, the artifact jobs automatically show up in the monitoring hub.
-The next step is to add your artifact type to the filter pane and config and implement available actions that a user can take against the jobs.
+The next step is to add your artifact type to the filter pane and configure and implement available actions that a user can take against the jobs.

 #### Enable your artifact in the monitoring hub filter pane

-To add your artifact to the filter pane, you just need to define a new property in the artifact Frontend manifest: '"supportedInMonitoringHub": true'.
+To add your artifact to the filter pane, define a new property in the artifact Frontend manifest: '"supportedInMonitoringHub": true'.

 #### Integrate with job quick actions